frappe/chart_of_accounts_builder/README.md

 ## Chart Of Accounts Builder

-The Cart Of Accounts Builder is a web application similar to https://translate.erpnext.com/ It should enable users to contribute Charts of Accounts for ERPNext
+The Chart Of Accounts Builder is a web application similar to https://translate.erpnext.com/ It should enable users to contribute Charts of Accounts for ERPNext

 ### Setup